beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 #### Setting the tree prior

 This panel contains settings about the tree.
 Firstly the starting tree is specified to be ‘randomly generated’.
-The other main setting here is to specify the ‘Tree prior’ which describes how the population size is expected to change over time for coalescent models.
+The other main setting here is to specify the `Tree prior` which describes how the population size is expected to change over time for coalescent models.
 The default tree prior is set to a constant size coalescent prior.
 [The range of different tree priors (coalescent and other models) are described on this page](tree_priors).

 To estimate the epidemic growth rate, we will change this demographic model to an exponential growth coalescent prior, which is intuitively appealing for viral outbreaks.
 Switch the option for `Tree Prior` to `Coalescent: Exponential Growth`: